 Security deposit is one month rent and is held in ES Rental’s escrow account.

-Ms. Gemma Smith and her family needed to find a home, and were interested in applying for the U.S. Department of Housing and Urban Development (“HUD”) Section 8 Tenant-Based Assistance Housing Choice Voucher Program’s (“the Section 8 Program”) “rent to own” program.
+Ms. Gemma Smith and her family needed to find a home and were interested in applying for the U.S. Department of Housing and Urban Development (“HUD”) Section 8 Tenant-Based Assistance Housing Choice Voucher Program’s (“the Section 8 Program”) “rent to own” program.
 Ms. Smith contacted Ms. Light to help her find a rental property.

 Ms. Smith previously participated in the Section 8 Program for rental assistance for about 20 years.
 Ms. Marissa Trent was a housing specialist and Ms. Smith’s caseworker for 18 years.